Shivamkanse2104/Infosys-milestone/README.md

 ok fine

-guys anyone give me our problem statement..because i want to do the documentation whether anyone create new repo and add other members.. but here is some network isuse
+guys anyone give me our problem statement..because i want to do the documentation.... whether anyone create new repo and add other members.. here is some network isuse i am unable to create it